 Also of interest is that Quincy has more people living here who work in computers and math than 95% of the places in the US.

-In Quincy, however, the average commute to work is quite long.
-On average, people spend 34.62 minutes each day getting to work, which is significantly higher than the national average.
-One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
-In addition, the city is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.
+One downside of living in Quincy is that it can take a long time to commute to work.
+In Quincy, the average commute to work is 34.62 minutes, which is quite a bit higher than the national average.
+On the other hand, local public transit is widely used in the city, so leaving the car at home and taking transit is often a viable alternative.
+In addition, it is also a pedestrian-friendly city.
+Many of Quincy’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.

 The per capita income in Quincy in 2010 was $34,669, which is lower middle income relative to Massachusetts, and wealthy relative to the rest of the US.
 This equates to an annual income of $138,676 for a family of four.
 However, Quincy contains both very wealthy and poor people as well.